The third edition of the Bluffer’s Guide to Hiking – published by Haynes on 10th May 2019

 ISBN (Print): 9781785215810

-(Original version published by Oval Books in 2009)
+(Original version (Edition 1)published by Oval Books in 2009)

 Do you know your Naismith’s Rule from your Tranter’s Variation?
 Which of the three Norths should you use when out walking?
 And why is the definitive map called the definitive map, when it isn’t definitive?
 Whether you’re new to the hiking world, or wearing holes in your crampons, The Bluffer’s Guide to Hiking takes a light-hearted look at the world of walking.
 Read it, and you’ll never be lost again … merely temporarily misplaced.